MKlolbullen/ReGonUI/README.md

 # ReGonUI
-A multi purpose Golang tool that is infused into a web-based GUI.
+A multi purpose Golang tool that is infused into a web-based GUI with an Nmap visualizer built-in the web framework.

 ## 1. Create a directory for the tool.